Marrwan03/ATM-System/README.md

 ###

-<h4 align="left">4- Check balance: this for show the amount of money in your account.</h4>
+<h4 align="left">4- Check balance : this for show the amount of money in your account.</h4>

 ###